AmnaSnene/DHTNet_GNS3_Tests/README.md

 ss -tuln
 ```
 To enable/disable the authentification, click edit -> preference ->server -> Protect server with password.

+GNS3 has a consol.
+It can be very useful to adjust the debug level and read the log since the UI is using the same API to communicate with the controller.

 ## Ressources:
 - [Videos](https://www.youtube.com/watch?v=Ibe3hgP8gCA)